Careers360 Logo

 Chapter 1: Some Basic Concepts of chemistry

-Chapter 1 of chemistry book has 36 questions.
-The solutions to all the exercises are given here and the solutions are free.
+Chapter 1 of the chemistry book has 36 questions.
+The solutions to all the exercises are given here, and the solutions are free.
 This unit explains the importance of chemistry in our daily life.
-This unit briefs about fundamental concepts of the subject like – states of matter, Classification of matter, properties of matter and their measurement like mass and weight, volume, density, temperature.
-This chapter further explains an atomic theory, the law of chemical combinations, chemical reactions, the law of dilution, Stoichiometry, the mixture of acids and bases, normality, the law of chemical equivalence, etc.
+This unit briefs about fundamental concepts of the subject like – states of matter, classification of matter, properties of matter, and their measurement like mass and weight, volume, density, and temperature.
+This chapter further explains an atomic theory, the law of chemical combinations, chemical reactions, the law of dilution, stoichiometry, the mixture of acids and bases, normality, the law of chemical equivalence, uncertainty in measurements, etc.

 Chapter 2: Structure of Atom

 The NCERT class 11 chapter 2 has a total of 67 questions.
 You will find all the solutions to your problems here.
-This unit deals with the various advancements being made to explain different atomic models which gave a modern structure of atoms.
-In this unit, students will get to know about the discovery of fundamental particles like electron, proton, and neutrons.
-Students will also study what isobars, isotopes, atomic numbers, etc is.
-There are also topics like Pauli's exclusion principle and Hund's rule which are also discussed in this unit.
+This unit deals with the various advancements being made to explain different things, which gave a modern structure of atoms.
+In this unit, students will get to know about the discovery of fundamental particles like electrons, protons, and neutrons.
+Students will also study what isobars, isotopes, atomic numbers, etc., are.
+There are also topics like Line Spectrum of Hydrogen, Pauli's exclusion principle, Planck's quantum theory, and Hund's rule, which are also discussed in this unit.

 Chapter 3: Classification of Elements and Periodicity in Properties

-In this chapter students will learn about the history of periodic table, and development of the periodic law and the periodic table.
-The old periodic table or Mendeleev's periodic table was arranged elements based on atomic masses.
+In this chapter, students will learn about the history of the periodic table and the development of the periodic law and the periodic table.
+The old periodic table, or Mendeleev's periodic table, arranged elements based on atomic masses.
 The modern periodic table arranges the elements based on their atomic numbers.
-In the periodic table, periodic trends are observed in ionisation enthalpies, atomic sizes, electron gain enthalpies, electronegativity and valence.
+In the periodic table, periodic trends are observed in ionization enthalpies, atomic sizes, electron gain enthalpies, electronegativity, and valence.
 This chapter has a total of 40 questions, the solutions to which can be downloaded by clicking the above link.

 Chapter 4: Chemical Bonding and Molecular Structure